Automakers Dropping the Ball Selling Teen Features to Consumers

 Seth Smiley of the Smiley Law Firm here with today’s edition of the Parents of Teen Drivers Facebook Group.
 It seems that automakers are not as keen on sharing information about the safety products they’ve developed and released for teen drivers as we thought.

 A few weeks back, we started to look at the safety features that benefit teen drivers that GMC and Chevy had added to some of their vehicles.
-Well, the Insurance Institute for Highway Safety (I.I.H.S.) who is an excellent resource for information about teen driving and other general auto issues, has undertaken a survey.
+Well, the Insurance Institute for Highway Safety (I.I.H.S.) which is an excellent resource for information about teen driving and other general auto issues, has undertaken a survey.
 It looked at ten brands of car, and sent people to look at ten models of each for 4 name brands, and visited ten dealerships of each.
 They looked at Ford, Hyundai, Chevy, and Kia.

 They found that Chevy had easily accessible safety feature information online, and their salespeople mentioned it a fair amount.
 They also found that the Hyundai dealerships did an excellent job of mentioning safety features for teens.
 Ford was the worst at highlighting these both online and at their dealerships.